PoBlue/Arcade-Game/README.md

 ## Run the game

-Open file `index.html` using browser
+- Download the project and open file `index.html` using browser
+- Or you can open this [link](https://poblue.github.io/Arcade-Game/) to play

 ## How to play